Student maternity, paternity and adoption

 Tier 4 international students who are pregnant should not suffer less favourable treatment from UK based students.
 However, although the University will try their best to support international students who are pregnant or prospective parents, they cannot override the visa restrictions imposed on student visas.
 It is likely that absences and time off taken from the course will have a far greater impact on international students than home students as a result of these restrictions.
 It is therefore important that these students seek advice from the University's International Student Advice team as soon as possible.
 The ISA team help with visa applications and provide immigration advice and we encourage you contact them.
 This is particularly important for those students who are planning to take some time off.
 You may need to travel back home to have your baby, so this is something that also needs to be discussed.

-I’m pregnant and need to apply for extenuating circumstances
+I’m pregnant and need to apply for mitigating circumstances